Common Questions About Ozone Machines & Odor Elimination

 Each space that has developed an odor is somewhat unique, so square footage is not always the best way to determine how long the treatment should be.
 For example, if a hotel room was smoked in for one evening, a 20 or 30 minute treatment should eliminate the odors.
 However, if the room had been smoked in heavily for a week, it could take several hours of treatment.
 And to convert a smoking room into a non-smoking room could take as long as 24 hours to eliminate the odors.
 The ozone output of the OdorFree generators is rated in milligrams per hour.
 In general, the higher the output the less time it takes to eliminate odors.

 How Easy is it to Use and Install?

 Just plug in the unit, select an Ozone Output level on the dial and set the Timer.
 Close off and vacate the area to be treated, and let the OdorFree do its work.
 Upon return, make sure the unit has been off for 45 minutes or an hour before reoccupying the space.
-Unwanted odors will have been oxidized and the area will smell fresh and clean.
+Unwanted odors will have been oxidized and the area will smell fresh.
 Note: The OdorFree also has a "Hold" feature on the Timer for really tough odors so that it runs until manually turned off.

 What Maintenance is Required?

 The primary maintenance involves the ceramic plates, which need to be cleaned about every three months or so, depending on the environment and the amount of use.
 They are easily removable from the back of the OdorFree like a CD.
 So there is no need to disassemble the generator for cleaning, as with other manufacturers.
 Simply wash the plates with soap or a spray cleaner, then rinse and dry completely.
 Typically, the plates last 2 to 3 years depending on the environment and use.
 An optional filter is also included that helps keep the plates clean for a longer period of time.
 Replaceable plates and filters are available.